notvenky/notvenky.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Founding Research Engineer at a stealth robotics startup and a PhD student in Computer Science at Columbia University.
+Founding Research Engineer at a stealth robotics startup | PhD student in Computer Science at Columbia University.

 I focus on force-aware dexterity and robot learning, enabling robots to perform precise, force-dependent tasks with pinpoint accuracy.
 This involves both creating better sensory hardware and building self-adapting AI systems that leverage multimodal data.